cliffordsnow/osm-welcome-us/README.md

 *Welcoming new OpenStreetMappers in the United States*

-This was originally developed in Beligum and can be found in the github repository https://github.com/osmbe/osm-welcome-belgium
+This was originally developed in Belgium and can be found in the GitHub repository https://github.com/osmbe/osm-welcome-belgium

 This is a platform to coordinate welcoming new mappers in the United States.
 The source code is hackish, extremely ugly and doesn't seem to follow *any* design principle, but it works.
 Mostly.